MicrosoftDocs/win32/desktop-src/Msi/determining-the-windows-installer-version.md

 ---
-Description: 'You can use the following methods to determine the Windows Installer version:' ms.assetid: '6b39bb19-4360-4d0e-a797-980912a91275'
+Description: You can use the following methods to determine the Windows Installer version ms.assetid: 6b39bb19-4360-4d0e-a797-980912a91275
-title: Determining the Windows Installer Version
+title: Determining the Windows Installer Version ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Determining the Windows Installer Version

 You can use the following methods to determine the Windows Installer version:

--   Call the [**MsiGetFileVersion**](msigetfileversion.md) function with the *szFilePath* parameter set to the path to the file Msi.dll.
+-   Call the [**MsiGetFileVersion**](/windows/win32/Msi/nf-msi-msigetfileversiona?branch=master) function with the *szFilePath* parameter set to the path to the file Msi.dll.

     You can call the [**SHGetKnownFolderPath**](_shell_shgetknownfolderpath) function with the **CSIDL\_SYSTEM** constant to get the path to Msi.dll.
 Beginning with Windows Vista, applications should use the [**SHGetFolderPath**](_win32_shgetfolderpath_cpp) function and the **REFKNOWNFOLDERID** "System."
 Existing applications that use the **SHGetFolderPath** function and the **CSIDL** type will continue to work.